-Protocol: Students will exit their cars and be screened (checked for symptoms) and then directed by staff to their classroom.
-Teachers will be at their doors to admit students.
+Protocol: Students will exit their cars and wait at building doors to enter one at a time, directed by staff and head directly to their classroom.
+Parents will not be admitted onto campus buildings.
+Director/teacher will be at the doors to do screening and admit students.
 Students will enter and go directly to their assigned seats.
-Students will not be allowed on campus until 7:45 AM.

-Lunch Food Service
+Lunch